oss-review-toolkit/ort/docs/config-file-package-configuration-yml.md

 be scanned.

 ### When To Use

 Use a package configuration file to:

-- mark files and directories as not included in released artifacts -- use it to make clear that license findings in documentation or tests in a package sources do not apply to the release (binary) artifact which is a dependency in your project.
+- Mark files and directories as not included in released artifacts -- use it to make clear that license findings in documentation or tests in a package sources do not apply to the release (binary) artifact which is a dependency in your project.
-- overwrite scanner findings to correct identified licenses in a dependency for a specific file(s).
+- Overwrite scanner findings to correct identified licenses in a dependency for a specific file(s).

 # Package Configuration File Basics